The Misfit’s Guide to Freelancing

 Taking a dive into the uncharted waters of self-employment is daunting so let this guide to freelancing be your life jacket.

-Most of us have different versions of ourselves.
-The version we present will depend on our audience.
+Most of us present different versions of ourselves.
+The version we are will depend on our audience.
 For example, I bet you’re much more reserved with people you’ve only just met.
 (Unless you’re one of those annoyingly friendly people who chats easily with strangers.)

 So how will you act in your freelancer life?
-Are you going to be unapologetically you or a more business-like version?
+Are you going to be unapologetically you or a more typically business-like version?

-You’re a leader — a decision maker.
+You’re a leader, a decision-maker.

-I get it, I sound grumpy and that’s because I am grumpy.
-But I don’t care.
+I get it, I sound grumpy (and that’s because I am grumpy) but I don’t care.
 I won’t lower my standards and I don’t think you should either.
 It’s no secret that I’m particular about my process.
 And the same can be said for the clients I work with.